 Talking with the Pros — How Pre-Planning Made All the Difference

-In our recent webinar, Tony Blackman, Battalion Chief, San Mateo Consolidated Fire Department (including South San Francisco, Palo Alto, and San Jose) and Nick Baldrige, Lieutenant, Santa Cruz County Sheriff’s Office (south of San Jose, including Santa Cruz and Monterey Bay) discussed some of their emergency planning learnings and evacuation experiences.
+In our recent webinar, Tony Blackman, Battalion Chief, San Mateo Consolidated Fire Department (including South San Francisco, Palo Alto, and San Jose), and Nick Baldrige, Lieutenant, Santa Cruz County Sheriff’s Office (south of San Jose, including Santa Cruz and Monterey Bay), discussed some of their emergency planning learnings and evacuation experiences.

 Here we share some of our discussion (paraphrased):

-Nick Baldrige – “With wildfires, there is a scramble at the beginning and then you and your teams get into a rhythm.
+Nick Baldrige – “With wildfires, there is a scramble at the beginning, and then you and your teams get into a rhythm.
 But with these floods, things were happening faster than we could respond.
 We were watching river gauges jump 2, 3, and 4 feet in an hour.”

-“In addition, high winds created tidal surges impacting our coastlines, houses were severely damaged, power was out, and trees were down creating extremely difficult conditions.”
+“In addition, high winds created tidal surges impacting our coastlines, houses were severely damaged, power was out, and trees were down, creating extremely difficult conditions.”

-“Our rivers and tributaries were flooding, plus, to complicate matters, the King Tides were very high making it difficult for the bayside of the county to drain into the San Francisco Bay.
+“Our rivers and tributaries were flooding, plus, to complicate matters, the King Tides were very high, making it difficult for the bayside of the county to drain into the San Francisco Bay.

 This was a true test of the system—one thing after another cascading.
 There were 20 different cities/agencies involved in the coordination and execution of evacuations.
 Our major east-west thoroughfares were shut down.
 Bayside, where the major population centers are, had critical infrastructure down, and many small communities with one way in and out were cut off by downed trees – completely isolated.”

 “This was the third wettest storm in San Mateo County history; it hasn’t snowed here in 50 years.
 Following a 10-year drought, we weren’t geared up for this level of flooding.
-In fact, most of our personnel have faced these issues in theory, but not in real life.”
+In fact, most of our personnel have faced these issues in theory but not in real life.”

 QUESTION: You have both talked in the past about the importance of pre-planning—tell us how that helped you manage these flood disasters.

 Nick Baldrige – “With the atmospheric river storm on New Year’s Day, we weren’t expecting the level of flooding we received.
-However, we knew this event was going to be prolonged for multiple storms.
+However, we knew this event was going to be prolonged by multiple storms.
 So, we had to ask ourselves, ‘How do we plan for the rest of the event?’

 “We worked to identify zones, designed pre-scripted messages for flooding, mudslides, power outages, etc., and created scripts to plug and play when we needed to send out notifications to the public and to local stakeholders.”

-“We defined zones broken up by fire districts, each district might have 10, 30, 40, 50 independent zones – small pockets that you can identify as areas of threat.
+“We defined zones broken up by fire districts, and each district might have 10, 30, 40, or 50 independent zones – small pockets that you can identify as areas of threat.
 Most designed around fire response.”

-“Following the 2020 CZU Lightning Complex Fire, in San Lorenzo Valley leaving a substantial burn scar, we began to identify areas of potential debris flow, breaking down bigger zones into even smaller zones.
+“Following the 2020 CZU Lightning Complex Fire in San Lorenzo Valley, leaving a substantial burn scar, we began to identify areas of potential debris flow, breaking down bigger zones into even smaller zones.
 These evacuation zones are still in place today and greatly helped our efforts when the floods hit the valley during these latest storms.”